 The monument is made of granite and stands just over 14′ tall.
-On top of a pedestal a statue of a 24th Michigan enlisted man wearing the distinctive black hat of the Iron Brigade loads his rifle.
+On top of a pedestal a statue of an enlisted man of the 24th Michigan loads his rifle.
+He is wearing the distinctive black hat of the Iron Brigade.
 Below his feet is the brass tablet placed on all State of Michigan monuments at Gettysburg.

 The full moon symbol of the First Corps is below the tablet between a relief of crossed flags.
 The five sided symbol of the Iron Brigade is on both sides of the pedestal and the First Corps moon is repeated on the rear of the monument.
-It was dedicated on June 12, 1889 by the State of Michigan.
+The State of Michigan dedicated the monument on June 12, 1889.

-The 24th Michigan was commanded at Gettysburg by Colonel Henry A. Morrow.
-He was wounded on July 1st, and Captain Albert M. Edwards took command.
+Colonel Henry A. Morrow commanded the 24th Michigan at Gettysburg.
+He was wounded on July 1st.
+Captain Albert M. Edwards then took command.

-The 24th lost more killed and wounded than any Union regiment at Gettysburg.
-Seven color bearers were shot down, and twice Colonel Morrow himself took the colors before he was wounded.
+The 24th lost more men killed and wounded than any Union regiment at Gettysburg.
+Seven color bearers were shot down.
+Colonel Morrow himself took the colors twice before he was wounded.

-See Colonel Morrow’s Official Report for the 24th Michigan in the Gettysburg Campaign.
+See Colonel Morrow’s Official Report for the 24th Michigan Infantry in the Gettysburg Campaign.

 From the front of the monument: